Breast cancer: Medications

-The selective estrogen receptor modulators reduce the risk of breast cancer but increase the risk of thromboembolism and endometrial cancer.
+Selective estrogen receptor modulators (SERMs) reduce the risk of breast cancer but increase the risk of thromboembolism and endometrial cancer.
 There is no overall change in the risk of death.
 They are thus not recommended for the prevention of breast cancer in women at average risk but it is recommended they be offered for those at high risk and over the age of 35.
 The benefit of breast cancer reduction continues for at least five years after stopping a course of treatment with these medications.
-Aromatase inhibitors (such as exemestane and anastrozole) may be more effective than selective estrogen receptor modulators (such as tamoxifen) at reducing breast cancer risk and they are not associated with an increased risk of endometrial cancer and thromboembolism.
+Aromatase inhibitors (such as exemestane and anastrozole) may be more effective than SERMs (such as tamoxifen) at reducing breast cancer risk and they are not associated with an increased risk of endometrial cancer and thromboembolism.

-Management

-The management of breast cancer depends on various factors, including the stage of the cancer and the person's age.
-Treatments are more aggressive when the cancer is more advanced or there is a higher risk of recurrence of the cancer following treatment.

-Breast cancer is usually treated with surgery, which may be followed by chemotherapy or radiation therapy, or both.
-A multidisciplinary approach is preferable.
-Hormone receptor-positive cancers are often treated with hormone-blocking therapy over courses of several years.
-Monoclonal antibodies, or other immune-modulating treatments, may be administered in certain cases of metastatic and other advanced stages of breast cancer, although this range of treatment is still being studied.

-Surgery

-Surgery involves the physical removal of the tumour, typically along with some of the surrounding tissue.
-One or more lymph nodes may be biopsied during the surgery; increasingly the lymph node sampling is performed by a sentinel lymph node biopsy.